Transportation

 How are we doing?

 A key secondary measure is the volume of transit service available to the urban population.
-Colorado Springs’ vehicle hours per capita was .29 (17.7 minutes) in 2020, placing it 4th of 5 peer communities.* Available bus service in Colorado Springs has grown faster than the population.
-Per capita vehicle hours increased every year from 2013 to 2019.
-Even after reducing service due to COVID-19, available bus service in 2020 was 35% greater than in 2015.
-More than 3.2 million trips were made on Mountain Metro buses in 2019.
-The number of trip segments increased 5 out of 6 years between 2014 and 2019; in 2020, passenger volume decreased to 1.9 million.11
+Colorado Springs’ vehicle hours per capita was .31 (18.6 minutes) in 2022, placing it 4th of 5 peer communities, though nearly tied with third-ranked Fort Collins.
+Available bus service in Colorado Springs has grown faster than the population.
+Per capita vehicle hours increased every year from 2013 to 2019, growing by 43%, and in 2022 seat availability returned to pre-COVID-19 levels.
+Ridership continues to lag, however.
+More than 2.2 million trips were made on Mountain Metro buses in 2022, which is two-thirds of the number of 2019 trip segments.15

 Potential Steps